 One of the biggest cookout expenses can be the drinks, especially if you buy individual bottles and cans.

 Large plastic pitchers can be used to store homemade drink concoctions.
 Loaded with ice and kept in a shady spot, those pitchers will keep your drinks cool for hours.
-Be sure to label your pitchers with their contents so no one ends up with “grown-up punch” by mistake!
+Be sure to label your pitchers with their contents so no one ends up with a “grown-up punch” by mistake!
 This is a great chance to be creative.
-Mix iced tea and lemonade for big batch of Arnold Palmer, a wonderfully refreshing summer drink!
+Mix iced tea and lemonade for a big batch of Arnold Palmer, a wonderfully refreshing summer drink!